Error-331/code_tests/docs/bible/quotes.md

 ...The Lord will cause us to stand in our lot, and our place is appointed by His infinite wisdom...

+### Uncover and Confess Sin

+*"He who covers his sins will not prosper, but whoever confesses and forsakes them will have mercy"*

+**(Proverbs 28:13)**

+...He must cease from the habit of covering sin...
+...This is attempted by falsehood, which denies sin; by hypocrisy, which conceals it; by boasting, which justifies it, and by loud profession, which tries to make amends for it...

 ## Angus Buchan

 ### In Quietness and Trust